ehanahamed/ehdotfiles/docs/installation.md

     - at least 2GB RAM
     - x86_64 cpu
  - basic linux shell knowledge
-    - (COPYING COMMANDS WITHOUT UNDERSTANDING THEM CAN HARM YOUR COMPUTER!!!)
+    - (**COPYING COMMANDS WITHOUT UNDERSTANDING THEM CAN HARM YOUR COMPUTER!!!**)
  - basic understanding of how software, files, operating systems, and partitions work
-    - (DOING STUFF DETAILED HERE WITHOUT PROPER UNDERSTANDING CAN HAMR YOUR COMPUTER!!!)
+    - (**CHANGING SETTINGS EXPLAINED HERE WITHOUT PROPER UNDERSTANDING CAN HAMR YOUR COMPUTER!!!**)
  - enough time
-    - (you won't be able to use anything on your computer while installing Arch)
+    - (you will NOT be able to use ANYTHING on your computer during some installation steps)
- - and also
-    - luck
-    - skill
-    - concentrated power of will

-**The current day is Friday, May 5th, 2023.
-THIS GUIDE WILL PROBABLY NOT WORK 5 OR 6 MONTHS AFTER MAY 2023, because Arch is a constantly changing distro.
-DO NOT FOLLOW THIS GUIDE IF MAY 2023 WAS MORE THAN 5 OR 6 MONTHS AGO!**

-**I AM NOT RESPONSIBLE FOR YOU BREAKING YOUR COMPUTER BY FOLLOWING THIS GUIDE INCORRECTLY.**
+    - the whole installation process takes around 1 or 2 hours

+## Step 1: Partitioning disks & fixing the EFI partition

+This Arch Linux setup needs around 100MB-200MB in your EFI partition, however, *most* computers come with an EFI partition that is 100MB or less.
+(Windows does this cause they don't want you to have enough space to install anything other than Windows's bootloader...)

-## Step 1: Getting the ISO, flashing the USB drive, & tweaking boot options
+## Step 2: Getting the ISO, flashing the USB drive, & tweaking boot options